OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 }
 ```

-This doesn't, however, guarantee that the content will be overwritten at run time.
+This doesn't, however, guarantee that the content will be overwritten at runtime.
 To optimize the bytecode, the compiler will analyze and decide not to overwrite data because it will not be used afterwards (i.e., it is an unnecessary operation).
 Even if the code is in the compiled DEX, the optimization may occur during the just-in-time or ahead-of-time compilation in the VM.

 There is no silver bullet for this problem because different solutions have different consequences.
 For example, you may perform additional calculations (e.g., XOR the data into a dummy buffer), but you'll have no way to know the extent of the compiler's optimization analysis.
 On the other hand, using the overwritten data outside the compiler's scope (e.g., serializing it in a temp file) guarantees that it will be overwritten but obviously impacts performance and maintenance.